Your Global Trade Knowledgebase

 Over the last decade growing competition in the foreign exchange space has provided consumers with access to better foreign exchange rates to send money overseas.
 In the past the banks have dominated the market, but today there are quite a few options to make better International wire transfers with great exchange rates.

-Before you send money overseas you should take the time to research and accurately understand the foreign exchange that you can secure with every available option.
+Before you send money overseas, you should take the time to research and accurately understand the foreign exchange rates and processing times offered by each option, as these can differ significantly from domestic transfers.
 A small difference over high value transactions can mean tens of thousands of dollars saved.

 Check with your bank, foreign exchange providers and other providers such as PayPal and Western Union mentioned above.
 Call your bank and other foreign exchange providers to find out the exchange rates they can offer.
 Ask if they have a minimum transaction amount?
 Does the foreign exchange rate that they offer fluctuate with different volumes?
 How long can they secure your rate?
 Do they provide a web login where you can check rate and make payments easily?
 Some foreign exchange systems are quite old, so the experience of logging in to make a payment can be terrible.